 If you use 1D or 2D barcodes, ensure your workflows and processes are supported within your industry and all your company departments.
 Try to keep the data structure stored in your barcodes as similar as possible to avoid confusion when handling 100s or 1000s of items.

 Finally, once you’ve implemented a WooCommerce barcode plugin into your business, ensure everyone using them is on board, trained, and working in harmony.
 If you have employees not using barcodes within your business, you will inevitably encounter inconsistencies in your inventory reports, and valuable data will go missing.

 In case you’re still on the fence about implementing a barcode system for your WooCommerce store, here are six benefits you can expect to see after taking the plunge.

 While there are many jobs that are best done by a human, people are prone to small but costly mistakes when it comes to repetitive tasks.
 This is especially true when working with inefficient Excel spreadsheets, which also demand a lot of manual updating that takes more time than it’s worth.
-Opting for a WooCommerce inventory management plugin will not only save you time but ensure your barcode data is always accurate and up to date.
+Opting for a WooCommerce inventory management plugin will save you time and ensure your barcode data is always accurate and up to date.